96StanleyLee/hangzz/README.md

 # friend-hour
-Mod 2 project - Happy hours (and restaurant nights), with friends!
+Happy hours (and restaurant nights), with friends! - Our mod2 project